hnky/DevelopersGuideToAI/README.md

 Developer who want to learn about AI.

 ## Prerequisites
 You will need to have your own Azure subscription, which is free to get started.
 Visual Studio 2017-2019 and / or Visual Studio Code.
+There will be limited Azure Passes available.